HouJingbo92/starter-hugo-academic/content/authors/admin/_index.md

     - course: B.Mgmt. in Information Management and Information System (with Honor)
       institution: Sun Yat-sen University
       year: 2015
-email: jhou27@asu.edu
+email: jhou3@scu.edu
 superuser: true
 highlight_name: true
 ---
-[Jingbo Hou](https://search.asu.edu/profile/3282923) is a Ph.D. candidate of [Information Systems](https://wpcarey.asu.edu/information-systems-degrees/doctoral) at the [W.P.
-Carey School of Business](https://wpcarey.asu.edu/) at [Arizona State University](https://www.asu.edu/). **He is on the job market this year (2022-2023).** **He will attend CIST and INFORMS 2022 (Oct 15 - 18, 2022)  in Indianapolis, IN and the ICIS 2022 Doctoral Consortium (Dec 7 - 10, 2022) in Copenhagen, Denmark.**

-Jingbo Hou is interested in advancing the understanding of the business implications of emerging digital technologies at both micro and macro levels.
-At the micro level, he is interested in examining the role of online market designs (e.g., application costs, machine-generated content, non-personalized recommendations, and solution visibility) in alleviating the information asymmetries and improving the matching efficiencies for different types of online two-sided platforms (e.g., online labor market, online data sharing platform, and online crowdsourcing competition community).
-At the macro level, he is interested in exploring the positive societal effects of Information and Communications Technology (ICT), e.g., telework adjustment and social media.
+Jingbo Hou is an [Assistant Professor](https://www.scu.edu/business/isa/faculty/hou/) in the Department of Information Systems & Analytics at Santa Clara University’s Leavey School of Business.
+His research focuses on enhancing the comprehension of the business and societal implications associated with emerging digital technologies, spanning both micro and macro levels.
+At the micro level, his investigation aims to mitigate information asymmetries and enhance matching efficiencies within diverse online two-sided platforms, including online labor markets, data-sharing platforms, and crowdsourcing communities.
+On the macro level, his interests extend to investigating the favorable societal impacts stemming from Information Technology, encompassing areas like GenAI adoption, telework adaptation, and social media usage.
+His work has been accepted for publication in Information Systems Research and Production and Operations Management.

-H﻿e taught two online sessions of [CIS 315 - Intro Business Data Analytics](https://www.dropbox.com/s/05dlf30jn72lpy2/2022%20Summer%20C%20CIS%20315%20SYLLABUS%20%2B%20Schedule-%20Hou.pdf?dl=0).
-The course evaluation for the first session is 6.1/7.0, and the course evaluation for the second session is 6.2/7.0.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://www.dropbox.com/s/9lb0x8344isq6w7/CV%20-%20Jingbo%20v3.pdf?dl=0" "newtab" >}}resumé{{< /staticref >}}.